automoto/doomerang/README.md

     - `/factory`: Provides functions to create game entities (like the player,
 platforms, enemies) using the defined archetypes.
 This encapsulates the
 complexity of entity creation.
-    -   `player.go`: Handles player input, physics, and animation state changes.
+    -   `player.go`: Handles player input and state changes.
-    -   `enemy.go`: Handles enemy animation state, physics
+    -   `enemy.go`: Handles enemy AI and state changes.
+    -   `physics.go`: Handles physics calculations for all entities.
+    -   `collision.go`: Handles collision detection and resolution for all entities.
+    -   `render.go`: Handles rendering for all animated entities.
     -   `camera.go`: Controls camera movement to follow the player.
     -   `level.go`, `objects.go`: Manages level rendering and object updates.
     -   `debug.go`: Renders debug information when enabled.

 -   `/archetypes`: Defines templates for creating entities.
 An archetype is a
 pre-configured set of components (e.g., a "Player" archetype has position,